slsa-framework/slsa/docs/spec/v1.1/principles.md

     "Provenance exists".

--   **Balance level granularity.** Too many levels makes SLSA hard to understand and remember, while too few makes each level hard to achieve.
+-   **Balance level granularity.** Too many levels makes SLSA hard to understand and remember; too few makes each level hard to achieve.
 Try to bundle requirements into levels such that an implementer is likely implement all at the same time.